-- options for consignments e.g., inspection or testing for freedom from pests, prohibition of parts of the host, a pre-entry or post-entry quarantine system, specified conditions on preparation of the consignment, specified treatment of the consignment, restrictions on end-use, distribution and periods of entry of the commodity - options preventing or reducing infestation in the crop e.g., treatment of the crop, restriction on the composition of a consignment so it is composed of plants belonging to resistant or less susceptible species, harvesting of plants at a certain age or specified time of the year, production in a certification scheme - options ensuring that the area, place or site of production or crop is free from the pest - e.g., pest-free area, pest-free place of production or pest-free production site - options for other types of pathways e.g., consider natural spread, measures for human travellers and their baggage, cleaning or disinfestations of contaminated machinery - options within the importing country e.g., surveillance and eradication programs - prohibition of commodities if no satisfactory measure can be found.
+- options for consignments-for example, inspection or testing for freedom from pests, prohibition of parts of the host, a pre-entry or post-entry quarantine system, specified conditions on preparation of the consignment, specified treatment of the consignment, restrictions on end-use, distribution and periods of entry of the commodity - options preventing or reducing infestation in the crop-for example, treatment of the crop, restriction on the composition of a consignment so it is composed of plants belonging to resistant or less susceptible species, harvesting of plants at a certain age or specified time of the year, production in a certification scheme - options ensuring that the area, place or site of production or crop is free from the pest-for example, pest-free area, pest-free place of production or pest-free production site - options for other types of pathways-for example, consider natural spread, measures for human travellers and their baggage, cleaning or disinfestations of contaminated machinery - options within the importing country-for example, surveillance and eradication programs - prohibition of commodities-if no satisfactory measure can be found.

 Risk management measures are identified for each quarantine pest where the risk exceeds Australia's ALOP.
-These are presented in the pest risk management chapter of this report.

-Appendix B Biosecurity framework
+Appendix B: Biosecurity framework